Svedrin/meshping/README.md

 ## Screenshots

-If you query meshping's data directly, this is what the statistics look like:
+If you open the root URL at `http://localhost:9922`, you'll get statistics like this:

 ```
-root@hive:~# mpcli
 Target                     Sent  Recv   Succ    Loss      Min       Avg       Max      Last
 10.5.0.10                  7422  7353  99.07%   0.93%    0.10      0.82     13.87      1.30
 10.5.0.98                  7422     0   0.00% 100.00%    0.00      0.00      0.00      0.00